 SMALL CLASS SIZES AND SUBSIDISED AFTERSCHOOL CARE

-Luxembourg offers the highest teacher salaries and smallest class sizes in Europe (OECD.Stat), which has supported Nober with his mission to recruit a new team of teaching staff.
+Luxembourg offers the highest teacher salaries and smallest class sizes in Europe (OECD Stats), which has supported Nober with his mission to recruit a new team of teaching staff.
 At Junglinster International School classes are capped at 15 in primary school and 25 in secondary school.

 “If you want the next generation to be a generation that is fit to be a responsible member of society, you have to invest in education, and investing in education means keeping classes as low as possible but in a reasonable margin.”

 The school offers primary classes (from age 6 to 11) as well as secondary classes (from age 12) in German and English-speaking sections.
 Starting in Primary Year 1, students choose a second language, either French/German or English.
 For pupils arriving after the first year of primary school, extra support is given in the second language to enable the child to catch up.
 Pupils can also get help with homework at the state subsidised afterschool club, part of the full day wrap around care available on campus.

 If we need to give a student extra lessons in French, then he gets more lessons in French.
 The major asset of the Luxembourg system is the multi-language system, and we want to give the opportunity for kids to learn a second and a third language which is very important.
 We have to think global and to give them the opportunity to speak more than one language.”

 The major asset of the Luxembourg system is the multi-language system, and we want to give the opportunity for kids to learn a second and a third language which is very important.

 The school playground will likely be a mix of languages as the international English and German streams start out in September, but the aim is for all pupils to be able to connect with each other and the community in Luxembourgish.